Top Things to do in Tanzania: Adventures and Experiences Every Traveler Must Try

 2. Descend into the Ngorongoro Crater

 The Ngorongoro Crater, a UNESCO World Heritage Site, is often called "Africa's Eden," and for good reason.
-It is the world's largest intact, unflooded volcanic caldera, and its sheer walls hold a wildlife density unlike anywhere else on the planet.
+It is the world's largest intact, unflooded volcanic caldera, and its walls hold a wildlife density unlike anywhere else.

 Destination Highlights